hggeorgiev/chalga-script/README.md

 This is a very simple "avoider game" I made for my Web Client Technologies course.

- It's theme is the Bulgarian chalga culture in the 90's.
+ Its theme is the Bulgarian chalga culture in the 90's.